Buuchia/CCS_blog/posts/hw-w4.md

 //determines the scale of the smaller branches let scale = 0.5 //so next branch is half size of its parent branch

-//the angle between the child branche and the parent branch let spread = radsToDegrees(Math.PI / 4) // 45 degrees
+//the angle between the child branch and the parent branch let spread = radsToDegrees(Math.PI / 4) // 45 degrees

 //number of children branch growing from parent branch